Ghana Music Awards

 The Ghana Music Awards, also known since 2024 by the sponsored name Telecel Ghana Music Awards (TGMAs), formerly Vodafone Ghana Music Awards (VGMAs), is an annual music awards event in Ghana established in 1999 by a local event organizer and planner company known as Charter House to originally and primarily celebrate the "outstanding contributions of Ghanaian musicians to the growth and expansion of its associated industry".

 Usually held between April and June, the event is broadcast locally on GHOne TV, GTV and/or TV3 and outside Ghana on Akwaaba Magic on satellite TV platform DStv and terrestrial TV platform GOtv.
 Prior to the launch of the Akwaaba Magic channel in 2021, the event was broadcast outside Ghana on channels 155 and 198 on DStv and on channel 110 on GOtv.

 Trophy

-The Ghana Music Awards trophy has been awarded in different forms over the years; with the current one unveiled before the 2019 edition of the event.
-It consists of a Gold Star plaque with a circular hole and strings on opposite faces, mimicking a guitar.
+The Ghana Music Awards trophy has been awarded in different forms over the years, with the current one unveiled before the 2019 edition of the event.
+It consists of a gold star-shaped plaque with a circular hole and strings on opposite faces, mimicking a guitar.

 Artist of the Year

 The Artist of the Year award is the highest and most prestigious of the awards given at the event given to the artist(s) adjudged by the CharterHouse, the GMA Board and the general public as having the highest audience appeal, radio play, online streaming and popularity.
-The artist(s) must have a released hit single/album during the year under review to be eligible.
+The artist(s) must have a released hit single or album during the year under review to be eligible.
 Past and present Artist of the Year award winners: